ByAUJay

 Implementation checklist before mainnet

-- Build the verifier:
+- Time to build the verifier:

-- Replay protection (nonce/sequence + notBefore/notAfter).
+- Don’t forget about replay protection (nonce/sequence + notBefore/notAfter).

-- Staleness checks and policy gates.
+- Keep an eye on staleness checks and policy gates.

-- Integrate per-network fees and billing:
+- Integrate fees and billing on a per-network basis:

 Where the space is heading